 Additionally, reality therapy has proven successful at helping colleagues, families and other individuals in specific relationships to better understand difficult situations - i.e. if someone they love is diagnosed with AIDS or has admitted to an addiction.
 Reality therapy provides an empathetic and understanding environment for individuals to open up without feeling shame, regret or embarrassment.
 This makes it especially valuable for big groups as everyone can express their needs and desires in order to lay the foundation for a plan of action that will help foster closer bonds, better understanding and improved conflict resolution.

-Find a counsellor or therapist dealing with Reality Therapy
+Find a therapist dealing with Reality Therapy

 All therapists are verified professionals.